-Initially, the maximum number of shares of Common Stock may be issued under the 2022 Plan after it becomes effective will not exceed (1) 1,121,272 shares and (2) any shares subject to outstanding stock awards under the 2018 Plan that are forfeited or otherwise returned to the share reserve.
-In addition, the number of shares of Common Stock reserved for issuance under the 2022 Plan would automatically increase on January 1 of each calendar year, starting on January 1, 2023 through January 1, 2027, to an amount equal to (i) 20% of the fully diluted number of shares of Common Stock outstanding on December 31 of the fiscal year before the date of each automatic increase, or (ii) a lesser number of shares determined by the Board prior to the date of the increase.
-The maximum number of shares of Common Stock that may be issued on the exercise of ISOs under the 2022 Plan is 11,212,720.
+If this Proposal is approved by stockholders, the aggregate number of shares of our Common Stock that may be issued under the 2022 Plan will not exceed the sum of (1) 2,089,000 and (2) any 2018 Plan's Returning Shares following the effective date of Amendment.
+In addition, pursuant to the Amendment, the number of shares of Common Stock reserved for issuance under the 2022 Stock Incentive Plan will automatically increase on January 1st of each calendar year for a period of five years commencing on January 1, 2025 and ending on (and including) January 1, 2029, by an amount equal to 5% of the Fully Diluted Shares (as defined in the 2022 Equity Incentive Plan) as of the last day of the preceding calendar year, provided, however that the Board may act prior to the effective date of any such annual increase to provide that the increase for such year will be a lesser number of shares of Common Stock.
+In accordance with the Amendment, the maximum number of shares of Common Stock that may be issued pursuant to the exercise of ISOs is 5,000,000 shares.